 In line with its mission as a Catholic university that seeks to serve and promote the common good, the university encourages staff to contribute to the community by working collaboratively with community partners, targeting priority groups and communities identified by ACU Engagement, in order to achieve mutually agreed goals.
-Community Engagement Time Release as outlined in this policy provides staff with access of up to 5 days per calendar year to participate in community-based activities (where it occurs during your normal working hours) that contribute to the common good, address social justice issues in the community, and help those in our communities who are experiencing disadvantage and/or marginalisation.
+Approved Community Engagement Time Release provides staff with access of up to 5 days per calendar year to participate in community-based activities (where it occurs during your normal working hours) that contribute to the common good, address social justice issues in the community, and help those in our communities who are experiencing disadvantage and/or marginalisation.

 This policy applies to all continuing and fixed term staff of the University.

 Community Engagement Time Release is not available to staff that undertake the types of community engagement activities, as per clause 5.
 Availability, that are a requirement of the normal duties of their position.